-Black Friday 2019 best deals so far: $134 Airpods, $49 Instant Pot, $175 Nintendo Switch Lite and More
+Black Friday 2019 best deals so far: $134 AirPods, $49 Instant Pot, $175 Nintendo Switch Lite and More

 They're back: Best Buy again has the JLabs JBuds Air on sale for $30.
 They normally retail for $50.
 JLabs makes a lot of true wireless earphones and this is its most affordable -- and frankly, the only one I'd buy.
 It's a decent set of true wireless earbuds that's a relative bargain at $30.

-If you can't afford premium noise-canceling models from Bose and Sony, the JBL Live 650BTNC Wireless Noise Canceling Headphones lists for $200 and is a very good headphone.
+If you can't afford premium noise-canceling models from Bose and Sony, the JBL Live 650BTNC Wireless Noise Canceling Headphones lists for $200 and is a great headphone.
 And this week, you can get it for 50% off.
 Read our JBL Live 650BTNC review.

 The hot-ticket item of 2019 is back in stock at Amazon.
 The discount isn't much, but it's something.
 Of course, if you're hoping for an AirPods Pro-like experience at a lower price, check out these five affordable alternatives.
 Read our AirPods Pro review.